-The price for bulk and bagged corn fuel has moderated quite bit from last
+The price for bulk and bagged corn fuel has moderated quite a bit from last

 season.
-The price of bulk corn has decreased 20% to $265 a ton and bagged
+The price of bulk corn has decreased 16% to $225 a ton in the

-40 lbs).
-To see how the cost to heat with corn compares to natural gas, visit
+To see how the cost to heat with corn compares to wood pellets, visit our